Overview

 );

-The GeometrySet functions returns information that has been set in a design to describe the drill and fill points on a product.
+The GeometrySet functions returns information put into a set that can be used to define the drill and fill points on a product.

 The GeometrySetSize() function returns the size of a set.
 In the typical case there will be one axis or one point for each hole that will be drilled on the product.

-The GeometrySetPoints() function returns all the points in a set.
+The GeometrySetPointsOnly() function returns all the points in a set.
 There will be one for each hole that is to be drilled.
 The point gives the start point for the hole.

 Arguments